-The information and views set out in this study are those of the authors and do not necessarily reflect the official opinion of the Commission.
+These guidelines were developed at the request of the European Commission (contract ENER/C3/2013-977) and in dialogue with Member State representatives, stakeholders and Commission services.
+The information and views set out in this document are, however, those of the authors and do not necessarily reflect the official opinion of the Commission.
 The Commission does not guarantee the accuracy of the data included in this study.
 Neither the Commission nor any person acting on the Commission's behalf may be held responsible for the use which may be made of the information contained therein.
 The guidelines are intended to be used only for facilitating the implementation of Articles 9-11 of the Directive.
-They are not intended to replace the Articles 9-11 of the Directive nor to provide legal "interpretation".
-The guidelines only reflect the opinion of the Commission services and are not legally binding.
-A finally legally binding interpretation of EU legislation may only be provided by the European Court of Justice.
+They are not intended to replace the Articles 9-11 of the Directive nor to provide formal legal "interpretation".
+A legally binding interpretation of EU legislation may in any case only be provided by the European Court of Justice.